An Adventurous 3 Day Auckland Itinerary

 Adventurers can take their visit to Sky Tower to a whole new level by bungee jumping off the building!
 Alternatively, Sky Tower's SkyWalk, at 192 meters above the ground, allows you to walk around the Sky Tower's outdoor platform.

-🏨 Accommodations in close proximity to the Sky Tower
+🏨 Places to stay close to the Sky Tower

-☂️ Visit the Sky Tower with an excursion
+☂️ Discover the Sky Tower on a tour

 One Tree Hill